-Over the counter anti-inflammatory drugs can help with pain and swelling.
+Over-the-counter anti-inflammatory drugs can help with pain and swelling.
 Applying moist heat or eating soft foods also helps.
 However, the condition is not going to go away until the underlying cause is corrected.

 In extreme conditions where the joint has been damaged by arthritis or erosion, surgery may even be necessary.
-However, it’s very common for TJM to be caused by problems with the teeth or the way the mouth is biting down.
+However, it’s very common for TMJ to be caused by problems with the teeth or the way the mouth is biting down.

 Dr. Grewal is an expert in identifying and treating malocclusions (problems with the bite) and jaw/face alignment.
-X-rays are the first step to proper diagnosis and those are offered as part of our free consultation.
+X-rays are the first step to proper diagnosis, and those are offered as part of our free consultation.